 “A heart attack is a deeply wounding event, and it is a wound that takes a long time to recover from, whatever the treatment.”

-I’m now wondering if Sandra Pawula’s observations about sadness may also be added to that list of alternative descriptions of post-heart attack depression or grief.
+I’m now wondering if Sandra Pawula’s observations about sadness may also be added to the list of alternative descriptions of post-heart attack depression or grief.

-Could it be that it’s actually crushing sadness over this “deeply wounding event” that we feel after surviving a catastrophic cardiac event?
+Could it also be that it’s crushing sadness over this “deeply wounding event” that we feel after surviving a catastrophic cardiac event?

 In addition, Sandra believes that: